PD & Instruction

 Introduction to Student Trauma: Developing a Trauma Sensitive Classroom

 Nearly 7 out of 10 children experience trauma, and many experience multiple traumatic experiences.
 The impact of trauma on children and adolescents is pervasive and presents challenges in every school and community in the state.
 We are collectively learning more about the challenges trauma presents to classroom teachers and how to help those who experience trauma overcome its effects.
-Developed in partnership with Hartford Behavioral Health, JoAnn Freiberg of CSDE, the Traumatic Stress Institute, and CSI, this workshop is the first step on a continuum of becoming a skilled practitioner in a trauma-informed school community.
 Participants will learn how to identify the signs of trauma and better understand its impact on students and the school community.
-Participants will also learn practical skills and where to access additional resources and training that can help educators master strategies to address student trauma.
+Participants will also learn practical skills and strategies that can help address student trauma in their classrooms.

 Dealing with Secondary Trauma: Self-Care Strategies for Teachers